kevinlin1/kevinlin1.github.io/_posts/2021-11-24-specifications-grading-policies.md

 - **Quality**.
 Does the code meet the code quality guidelines and documentation standards?
 - **Testing**.
 Do the unit tests ensure the correctness of the code across relevant inputs?

-This policy was used in [CSE 163 Spring 2021](https://courses.cs.washington.edu/courses/cse163/21sp/#grading).
+This policy was used in a CS2 course, [CSE 163 Spring 2021](https://courses.cs.washington.edu/courses/cse163/21sp/#grading).

 **How is progress communicated?** This is much trickier to represent in a learning management system because they often assume assignments only have a single score.
 One approach would be to apply the interval scale conversion and sum the result so that a single score is generated between 0 and 12, but this raises many new issues around interpretation of grades as well as the fact that this conversion is a one-way operation---we can't recover the original E/S/N/U grades for some scores like 6 because there are many ways for a student to have a scored a total of 6 "points" in this scale.
 An average of the score is similarly problematic.